 6. Trouble Swallowing

 Some people have trouble swallowing from time to time.
 But if your problems don’t go away and you’re also losing weight or vomiting, your doctor may want to check you for throat or stomach cancer.
-He’ll start with a throat exam and barium X-ray.
+They’ll start with a throat exam and barium X-ray.
 During a barium test, you drink a special liquid that makes your throat stand out on the X-ray.

 You can take care of most cases of heartburn with changes to your diet, drinking habits, and stress levels.
 If that doesn’t help, ask your doctor to look into your symptoms.
 Heartburn that doesn't go away or gets worse could mean stomach or throat cancer.
 Heartburn can also lead to a condition called Barrett's esophagus, which occurs when stomach acid damages the lining of esophagus.
 While it is rare, Barrett’s can make you more susceptible to developing throat cancer.